anupcowkur/Android-Wheel-Menu/README.md

 # Deprecated
 This library is no longer maintained.
-It will work fine but no new issuse, features etc will be accepted.
+It will work fine but no new issues, feature requests etc will be accepted.
 You can still use the source as reference to make your own custom views.

 # Android Wheel Menu